heroiclabs/nakama-defold/README.md

 This client implements the full API and socket options with the server.
 It's written in Lua 5.1 to be compatible with Lua based game engines.

-(Full documentation is online - https://heroiclabs.com/docs/lua-client-guide)
+Full documentation is [WIP online](https://heroiclabs.com/docs/lua-client-guide) - see [Cocos2d-x JS docs](https://heroiclabs.com/docs/cocos2d-x-js-client-guide/) for reference until the Lua docs are complete: most of the examples there are easily portable as Nakama concepts apply the same way.

 ## Getting Started